-“This appearance may explain why patients undergoing a facelift procedure … are found to be significantly more likeable and socially skilled postoperatively.”
+“This appearance may explain why patients undergoing a facelift procedure … are found to be significantly more likable and socially skilled postoperatively.”

-Neutral faces perceived with a positive valence resemble happiness, whereas faces seen as having negative valence resemble disgust and fear.
+Neutral faces rated as positive resembled typical facial expressions of happiness, whereas faces seen as negative resembled facial displays of disgust and fear.

-However, faces that bear subtle resemblance to emotional expressions can be misattributed personality traits and biased impression formation.
+Faces that resemble typical emotional expressions can lead to misattributed personality traits and biased impressions.